 Truth and Reconciliation, Aboriginal and First Nation Expert

-Janice Makokis, the youngest of the Makokis family, is a legal scholar, acting lawyer, mother and Indigenous consultant from Saddle Lake Cree Nation located in Treaty 6 territory.
+Janice Makokis, the oldest sibling of the Makokis family, is a legal scholar, mother and Indigenous consultant from Saddle Lake Cree Nation located in Treaty 6 territory.
 She holds a B.A. in Native Studies (minor in Political Science) from the University of Alberta, an M.A. in Indigenous Governance from the University of Victoria, and an L.L.B.
 (Bachelor of Laws) from the University of Ottawa.
 Janice Makokis currently holds a joint position between Yellowhead Tribal Council and the Faculty of Extension (University of Alberta) as an Indigenous Relations/Policy Advisor/Faculty Instructor and works to develop curriculum/programming within the Faculty’s Indigenous programs.
 She is also an active consultant for many First Nation communities to assist them in any social, governance or legal applications in their communities.

 Being an Indigenous woman from a segregated and marginalized community in Northern Alberta, Janice Makokis faced many challenges in and outside of her youth, education, and career.
 Her brother, Dr. James Makokis who was often bullied as a youth due to him identifying as Two-Spirit, led to Janice also experiencing challenges within and outside of her peer groups.
 Once Janice went on to pursue her education, she was able to identify rampart discrimination based on race and gender.
 It was during her education that she and her brother James decided to utilize their struggles and challenge themselves to create and change outcomes for her people.